Quantum state reduction of general initial states through spontaneous unitarity violation: Quantum state reduction from spontaneous unitarity violations

 Here $\hat{H}$ is the standard Hamiltonian acting on the joint state $\ket{\psi}$ of the microscopic system and measurement device.
 The unitarity-breaking perturbation is written as $\epsilon \mathcal{N} \hat{G}$, making explicit that it couples to an order parameter of the measurement device and hence scales extensively with its size $\mathcal{N}$~\cite{Wezel_2008}.
-Moreover, its strength $\epsilon$ is taken to be infinitesimal, so that it has negligible effect on the dynamics of microscopic systems while affecting an almost instantaneous evolution in the thermodynamic limit.
-The operator $\hat{G}$ is Hermitian but non-linear and depends on the state $|\psi(t)\rangle$ as well as the instantaneous value of a time-dependent stochastic variable $\xi(t)$.
+Moreover, its strength $\epsilon$ is taken to be nearly infinitesimal, so that it has negligible effect on the dynamics of microscopic systems while affecting an almost instantaneous evolution in the limit of large system size.
+The operator $\hat{G} := \hat{G}({\psi(t), \xi(t)})$ is Hermitian but non-linear and depends on the state $|\psi(t)\rangle$ as well as the instantaneous value of a time-dependent stochastic variable $\xi(t)$.
 Together with a specification of the dynamics for $\xi(t)$, Eq.~\eqref{Eq:key} describes a Markovian quantum state evolution.
-Notice, however, that the non-unitary dynamics describes the full state of the joint system and is not an effective model.
+Notice, however, that this non-unitary dynamics describes the full state of the joint system and is not an effective model.
 It differs in this respect from the standard Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equations, obtained for example by tracing out an environment in open quantum systems~\cite{Lindblad1976,GKS76}.

-In contrast to so-called continuous spontaneous localization (CSL) models~\cite{Ghirardi_90_PRA}, we do not assume the stochastic variable $\xi(t)$ to be Gaussian white noise, and $\xi(t)dt$ is not the infinitesimal Wiener measure $dW_t$~\cite{Bassi_03_PhyRep}.
+In contrast to many other models for DQSR, we do not assume the stochastic variable $\xi(t)$ to be Gaussian white noise, and $\xi(t)dt$ is not the infinitesimal Wiener measure $dW_t$~\cite{Bassi_03_PhyRep}.
 Instead, we assume that the stochastic variable has a non-zero correlation time $\tau$, and we will be mostly interested in the thermodynamic limit $\mathcal{N}\to\infty$, in which the state $\ket{\psi(t)}$ evolves much faster than the stochastic variable.
 In that limit $\tau$ is effectively infinite and $\xi(t)$ can be taken to be a time-independent variable that is randomly chosen from a stationary distribution for each realisation of the quantum measurement process.